tobiscr/application-connector-manager/docs/user/tutorials/01-20-register-manage-services.md

     EOF
     ```

-4. Wait for the Pod to be in state `Running`.
+4. Wait for the Pod to be in the state `Running`.
 To check that the Pod is ready, run this command and wait for the response:

     ```bash
     kubectl wait --for=condition=Ready pod $POD_NAME -n $NAMESPACE